bjvvrn/odin-recipes/README.md

 set up a proper HTML boilerplate and organize a website’s file structure to ensure clean links and smooth navigation during development.

+**Update:** Styles were added to the website to practice using various CSS properties such as `color`, `background-color`, and typography-related properties, and to get a better feel for how they work.
+I also practiced positioning elements on the page.

 ## How to view the project

 You can view the project [here](https://bjvvrn.github.io/odin-recipes/).